 Once Razore has earned its 51% working interest, it has the option for ninety (90) days to elect to earn a further 9% working interest by paying \$40,000 and issuing 400,000 common shares to the Company and expending a further \$1,000,000 on the Property on or before December 31, 2017 after which the parties will enter into a joint venture pursuant to which Razore will have a 60% participating interest and the Company will have a 40% participating interest in the Property.
-If Razore elects not to earn the additional 9% working interest, the parties will enter into a joint venture immediately with Razore holding a 51% participating interest and the Company holding a 49% participating interest in the Property.
+If Razore elects not to earn the additional 9% working interest, the parties will enter into a joint venture immediately with Razore holding a 51% participating interest and the Company functional property.